Juan-Jones/earnonlinemoney/content/blog/how-to-start-a-podcast.md

 ## How to Become a Successful Podcaster

-If you're wondering **how to become a successful podcaster**, there are several key strategies to keep in mind.
+If you're wondering how to become a successful podcasters, there are several key strategies to keep in mind.
 First, research the market.
 Find out what your competitors are up to!
 Pay close attention to [successful podcasts platforms]({{< relref "most-successful-podcasts" >}}).
 That way you can close the gap.

 Secondly, focus on creating high-quality content that resonates with your target audience.
 Consistency is crucial; releasing episodes on a regular schedule helps build a loyal listener base.